 So then, how should the church view excellence?

 It should be noted years later some did worship the staff rather than God, turning it from an icon into an idol.
 Hezekiah destroyed the staff as a result (2 Kings 18).
 However the people did not worship the staff because it was excellent, nor did Hezekiah destroy it because it was excellent.
 They worshiped the staff because they took their attention and affection off that which the staff pointed to – God.

-All objects, styles of music and worship, tech-arts tools and production techniques can be icons or idols.
+All objects, all styles of music and worship, all tech-arts tools and production techniques can be icons or idols.

 Idols are things we worship instead of God.
 Idols direct our affections toward themselves.
 Sometimes people take something God-given meant for good and turn into something bad by worshiping the creation instead of the Creator.
 Worshiping idols is sin, and that has nothing to do with how technically notable the idol is.

-But like the buttons on our smartphones, icons point us to something else.
-Objects, styles, tech-arts tools and production techniques in the church should be icons pointing all who experience them toward Jesus.
+But like the symbols on our smartphones, icons point us to something else.
+Objects, style, tech-arts tools and production techniques within the church should be icons pointing all who experience them toward Jesus.
 Beautiful, artistic, excellent icons.
-The best icons compel or entice us to launch what the icon is there for, what the icon represents.
+The best icons are symbols which compel and entice us to launch what the icon is there for, what the icon represents.
 Do tech-arts without excellence compel or entice?

 I fear that if J.S.
 Bach or Handel were alive today some in the Church would accuse them of excess or lacking authenticity because their compositions were too polished, despite the fact that they created their works with excellence to honor God alone from the fruit of their labor.

 The Bible does not warn us about the perils of excellence but rather exhorts us to strive for it.
-For example in Proverbs 22:29, the Bible says that a man who performs his work with excellence will serve kings!
-Excellence, like creativity, are attributes of God.
-We honor God when we exhibit His attributes and when we do the world cannot but notice the exceptional state of eminence, the high rank and reputation of those who strive for that excellence, to God’s glory.
+In Proverbs 22:29, the Bible says that a man who performs his work with excellence will serve kings!
+Excellence, like creativity are attributes of God.
+We honor God when we exhibit His attributes and when we do the world cannot but notice the exceptional state of eminence, the high rank and reputation of those who strive for excellence, to God’s glory.